AlexandreSajus/Taipy-Dask-Demo/README.md

     <img src="media/dropdown.png" alt="Dropdown" width="100%" ></img>
 </p>

 The app allows you to select a business from a dropdown menu.
-This will call the pipeline, run the query and display the results: average stars and reviews for the selected business.
+This will call the pipeline, run the query in 5 minutes and display the results: average stars and reviews for the selected business.